pnp/blog/content/post/init-api-permissions-for-your-spfx-projects-without-deploying.md

 ```
 **Info**

-Don\'t be surprised if by that way, the permission appears in the
+Don't be surprised if by that way, the permission appears in the
-\"Other permissions granted for \[your tenant\]\": it won\'t prevent
+\"Other permissions granted for \[your tenant\]\": it won't prevent
 your SPFx solution to work.

 ### Try again

-Now try to use the `PeoplePicker` component again: you\'ll see that with
+Now try to use the `PeoplePicker` component again: you'll see that with
 the addition of the Graph API permission, you should be able to use that
 component!
 {{< image alt="peoplepicker-ui-success.png" src="images/blog/init-api-permissions-for-your-spfx-projects-without-deploying/peoplepicker-ui-success.png" >}}

 ## With custom API

-When using a custom API, it\'s a little bit more tricky but easy to
+When using a custom API, it's a little bit more tricky but easy to
 handle anyway.
 You can follow [this Microsoft
 article](https://docs.microsoft.com/fr-fr/sharepoint/dev/spfx/use-aadhttpclient-enterpriseapi) until
 the \"[Deploy the
 solution](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/use-aadhttpclient-enterpriseapi#deploy-the-solution-to-the-sharepoint-app-catalog)\"
 part.
-Instead of bundling and shipping, we\'ll add the AAD App
+Instead of bundling and shipping, we'll add the AAD App
 (called *contoso-api-dp20200915* if we follow the mentioned article)
 created from the Azure Function Authentication part in the SharePoint
 Service Principal.